-Insights for preaching, liturgy, and church growth related to the Feast of the Epiphany will be offered by Rev. Canon John Hill, Toronto, Canada and Rev. Venerable Dr. Jay Koyle, Algoma, Canada.
-We will also hear from Rev. Philippe Carr-Jones about C+M+B: Every Home Plus Blessing Project.
-Click here to register.
+Insights for preaching, liturgy, and church growth related to the Feast of the Epiphany are offered by Rev. Canon John Hill, Toronto, Canada and Rev. Venerable Dr. Jay Koyle, Algoma, Canada.
+AND We also hear from Rev. Philippe Carr-Jones about C+M+B: Every Home Plus Blessing Project.
+Click here to watch

 How do the prayer book and other liturgical resources lead us to give thanks to God and, at the same time, ask God to strengthen us for our work to cherish and protect our island home?
 GIVING THANKS FOR A FRUITFUL EARTH:Preparing for summer worship in the midst of climate changeWEDNESDAY - MAY 41 PM...
 Continue Reading →

 An Observance of the Easter Vigil for Households During this Time of Pandemic